-Further to the south of the Indo-gangetic plain, the Proterozoic Bijawar - Gwalior - Vindhyan groups of rocks are exposed over the Bundelkhand granitic complex as basement.
-The southern margin of the Vindhayan basin is bound by the Mahakoshal Group and Chhotanagpur granite gneisses.
+Further south of the Indo-Gangetic plain, the Proterozoic Bijawar - Gwalior-Vindhyan Groups of rocks are exposed over the Bundelkhand Granitic Complex as basement.
+The southern margin of the Vindhayan basin is bound by the Mahakoshal Group and Chhotanagpur Granite Gneisses.

-Although no economically viable deposit has been delineated here so far, a large number of important uranium occurrences have been discovered in almost all geological domains of the Northern Region.
+Although no economically viable deposit has been delineated, so far, a few important uranium occurrences have been discovered in almost all geological domains of the Northern Region.

-In the pre-Siwalik transition sediments also a number of anomalies have been located in the Dharamsala Group in Solan and Mandi Districts, H.P. out of which Tileli is the largest occurrence so far identified.
+In the pre-Siwalik Tertiary sediments also, a number of anomalies have been located in the Dharamsala Group in Solan and Mandi Districts, H.P. out of which Tileli is the largest occurrence so far identified.
 At Tileli, uranium mineralisation associated with lithic arenites at the contact of Lower & Upper Dharamsala formations, was located over a strike length of 500m x 10m, that was traced down to a vertical depth of 300m by exploratory drilling.
-Further drilling is constrained due to steep topography and unstable terrain.

 Present thrust areas of investigations